 The various sound pressure level references are represented in a separate table sound_pressure_level_reference and referenced in the audiogram_data_point table as sound_pressure_level_reference_id.

 In the sound_pressure_level_reference table the significance of each sound pressure level reference can be indicated as well as the conversion factors to modern air- and water-borne sound pressure reference values.
-This information is currently (21.11.2019) contained in this document only in the comments.
+The proposed contents of this table based on this specification are represented as an MS Excel spreadsheet in the accompanying audiogrambase_import_spl.xlsx file.

 Representation of measurement and test tone form methods

 These methods, referenced as “Method” and “Form of the tone” above are represented in a separate table method to enable representation of the relation between main methods and their specialized variants as methods are expected to be represented and queried at all levels of granularity.
-The proposed contents of this table based on this specification are represented as an MS Excel spreadsheet in the accompanying audiogrambase_import_data.xlsx file.
+The proposed contents of this table based on this specification are represented as an MS Excel spreadsheet in the accompanying audiogrambase_import_methods.xlsx file.